julianjandeleit/thesis_llm_collective_behavior_generation/automode/how_to_cluster.md

 # how to docker (podman) to enroot with cluster
 ## on local machine
+make sure the most recent version of automode is built according to readme.

 enroot import --output automode.sqsh podman://automode # replace podman with dockerd for docker scp automode.sqsh  kn_pop515691@bwunicluster.scc.kit.edu:~/automode.sqsh